discourse/wp-discourse/docs/TESTS.md

 vendor/bin/phpunit
 ```

-To run a specific suite add the path to the file as an argument
+To run a specific file add the path to the file as an argument

 ```
-vendor/bin/phpunit tests/test-discourse-publish.php
+vendor/bin/phpunit tests/phpunit/test-discourse-publish.php
 ```

 To run a specific test in a suite use the ``--filter`` option

 ```
-vendor/bin/phpunit tests/test-discourse-publish.php --filter=test_sync_to_discourse_when_creating_with_embed_error
+vendor/bin/phpunit tests/phpunit/test-discourse-publish.php --filter=test_sync_to_discourse_when_creating_with_embed_error
 ```

 To add a coverage report to the output add ``--coverage-text``, which will send the report to stdout.